bloomberg/bde_verify/doc/docs/main.rst

      variable.

      Shared pointer without deleter using default allocator directly.

+     Shared pointer should use allocator member as deleter.
    * ``MP01``
      Shared pointer without deleter will use 'operator delete'.
    * ``MP02``